-Proxmox Virtual Environment is based on the Debian GNU/Linux and uses a custom Linux Kernel.
-The Proxmox VE source code is free, released under the GNU Affero General Public License, version 3 (GNU AGPL, v3).
-This means that you are free to inspect the source code at any time or contribute to the project yourself.
+Proxmox Virtual Environment is based on Debian GNU/Linux and uses a custom Linux Kernel.
+The Proxmox VE source code is free, released under the GNU Affero General Public License, v3 (GNU AGPL, v3).
+This means that you are free to use the software, inspect the source code at any time and contribute to the project yourself.

-Using open source software guarantees full access to all functionalities - as well as a high level of reliability and security.
+Using open-source software guarantees full access to all functionality, as well as a high level of reliability and security.
 We encourage everybody to contribute to the Proxmox VE project, while Proxmox, the company behind it, ensures that the product meets consistent, enterprise-class quality criteria.

 Kernel-based Virtual Machine (KVM)